Mattao/flutter-demo/README.md

-# gitta
+# unit-converter-flutter

-A Flutter app for GitHub.
+A simple app for studying flutter.